The History of Salem’s Jewish Congregation

 Connected to the Past, Moving to the Future

-While we were somewhat melancholy about leaving a space so full of wonderful memories, traditions and history, we are equally excited about our contribution to the dreams of our founders in establishing a vibrant, growing and self-sustaining Jewish community in Salem, Oregon.
+While we were somewhat melancholy about leaving a space so full of wonderful memories, traditions and history, we were equally excited about our contribution to the dreams of our founders in establishing a vibrant, growing and self-sustaining Jewish community in Salem, Oregon.

 Our New Home